rnabioco/2a-peptide-search/results/2024-07-05/README.md

 ## DD clade

+TLDR: this separate clade was present in the original 2A class 2 at a lower frequency.
+AFAICT no examples of this sub-class were tested in the LAT.

 The class 2 hits seems to have some insertions at key points in the middle (two Asp residues).

 1. used Jalview to select out relevant sequences with DD insertions (in `DD-clade`).